-OrganiseUs Digital Intensive is our flagship five-day intensive training program in digital organising skills.
-It's on February 27-March 3, 2017, at the Abbotsford Convent, Melbourne.
+OrganiseUs Digital Intensive is our flagship annual five-day intensive training program in digital organising skills.
+It's was on February 27-March 3, 2017, at the Abbotsford Convent, Melbourne and will run again early 2018.

 Come and spend five days learning with the best digital strategists, campaigners and organisers from across Australia, the US and UK.
 It's for early-career campaigners, or campaigners with more experience looking to broaden their digital skills.